panda-re/lava/README.md

 cd chaff/docker
 docker build -t lava32chaff .
 ```
-(The Docker image uses Debian snapshot as repository, which can be slow at times.
-If it is taking
+(The Docker image uses Debian snapshot as repository, which can be slow at times possibly due to
-too long, interrupt and restart the build.
-It might speed things up.)
+rate limiting.
+If apt-get commands are taking too long, interrupt and restart the build.
+It might
+speed things up.)

 Next spawn a shell in the Docker image